Hierarchy of angels: Christianity

+The Chaplet of Saint Michael the archangel, a Catholic devotion also called the rosary of the angels, approved by Pope Pius IX, includes prayers and specific invocations for each of the nine choirs of angels.

 Islam

 There is no standard hierarchical organization in Islam that parallels the Christian division into different "choirs" or spheres, and the topic is not directly addressed in the Quran.
 However, it is clear that there is a set order or hierarchy that exists between angels, defined by the assigned jobs and various tasks to which angels are commanded by God.
 Some scholars suggest that Islamic angels can be grouped into fourteen categories, with some of the higher orders being considered archangels.
 Qazwini describes an angelic hierarchy in his Aja'ib al-makhluqat with Ruh on the head of all angels, surrounded by the four archangelic cherubim.
 Below them are the seven angels of the seven heavens.

 Fakhr al-Din al-Razi (d.
 1209) divided the angels into eight groups, which shows some resemblance to Christian angelology: